-Federal Trade Commission Chairwoman Edith Ramirez and William J. Baer, Assistant Attorney General in charge of the Department of Justice’s Antitrust Division, held high-level meetings with officials from China’s three antitrust agencies – Ministry of Commerce (MOFCOM) Vice Minister Jiang Zengwei, National Development and Reform Commission (NDRC) Vice Minister Hu Zucai and State Administration for Industry and Commerce (SAIC) Vice Minister Sun Hongzhi.
+Federal Trade Commission Chairwoman Edith Ramirez and Assistant Attorney General Bill Baer of the U.S. Department of Justice’s Antitrust Division participated in high level bilateral meetings with officials responsible for China’s three anti-monopoly agencies – National Development and Reform Commission (NDRC) Vice Minister Hu Zucai, Ministry of Commerce (MOFCOM) Assistant Minister Tong Daochi, and State Administration for Industry and Commerce (SAIC) Vice Minister Wang Jiangping.

-These were the second joint, high-level meetings of the agencies since the FTC and Justice Department signed the antitrust MOU with Chinese antitrust agencies on July 27, 2011.
-The MOU is designed to promote communication and cooperation among the agencies.
-The MOU provides for periodic high-level consultations among all five agencies.
+This is the third joint, high-level consultation between the agencies since the Justice Department and the FTC signed an antitrust memorandum of understanding with the Chinese antitrust agencies on July 27, 2011.
+The MOU is designed to promote communication and cooperation between U.S. and Chinese antitrust enforcement agencies and provides for periodic high-level consultations.

 Office of Public Affairs